lorenzoavanzi/coolblue-analytics-engineer-lorenzo-avanzi/README.md

 3) Orchestration and Transformation
 How
-- dbt runs define lineage and order (staging → dims/bridge → facts)
+- dbt transforms and runs define lineage and order (staging → dims/bridge → facts)
-- Orchestrate with Airflow:
--- Morning full run for yesterday
-- Incremental models (facts) append/merge by date or ID to reduce compute time and costs (for large models mainly)
+- Orchestrate with Airflow: morning full run for yesterday; Incremental models (facts) append/merge by date or ID to reduce compute time and costs (for large models mainly)
 - We apply tests to model and column level lineage by using dbt's 5 standard data tests, but also leveraging packages like dbt.utils and expectations

 Why